nyu-popl-fa21/final-prep/README.md

       ```

       What is the correct premise for this rule?
 Is it `tau <: tau'`
       or `tau' <: tau`?
+Only one of these two choices is
-Provide a program that shows how the incorrect
+      correct.
+Provide a program that shows how the incorrect choice
-      premise would break the soundness of the type system.
+      would break the soundness of the type system.